family-adaptive-resilience/personal-plan/README.md

 N99/N100 masks are ideal, but N95/FFP2 masks are better than surgical masks and surgical masks are better than T-shirt+ tights material layered masks and the latter are better than regular fabric masks.

 1. **HEPA respirator** (optional)
 I bought a [Broad AirPro mask](https://www.broadairpro.com/) - respirator with internal HEPA filter.
-It has not yet arrived so cannot comment yet.
+Nassim Taleb uses it when flying.

 1. **Pulse oximeter** with spare batteries
 Ensure that you know how to use it and read it.
 Consider buying one for younger children if you have them (available for a low price on Amazon); consider buying two pulse oximeters (or buying a second one the moment someone gets sick) if you live with other people, because otherwise you risk infecting people through shared use of the device.